Big Bend Bouldering Area Rock Climbing

 Heading North out of Moab take Hwy 128 just before you hit the Colorado River.
 Follow 'River Road' 8.1 miles to a pull off on the right after the Big Bend Campground.
 It's hard to miss these boulders as they are about 20 feet from the road and an abundance of chalk can easily be seen as you drive past.

-Browse More Classics in Big Bend Bouldering Area
+Browse More Rock Climbing Classics in Big Bend Bouldering Area

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Big Bend Bouldering Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Big Bend Bouldering Area:

 Featured Route For Big Bend Bouldering Area